If your spouse refuses to sign divorce papers, learn what your options are and how…

 Your Partner Won't Seek Addiction Treatment

 Addiction affects millions of people, and it tears families apart.
-While addiction is an illness, whether it’s a prescription medication, alcohol, or gambling, if the person refuses to admit there is a problem or refuses to seek help, it may not be healthy for your wellbeing to stay in the marriage.
+While addiction is an illness, whether it's prescription medication, alcohol, or gambling, if the person refuses to admit there is a problem or refuses to seek help, it may not be healthy for your well-being to stay in the marriage.
 Having a spouse who is struggling with addiction can expose your children to unsafe experiences, or if they get arrested, having a spouse serving jail time can compromise your living situation.
-You can’t force someone to seek treatment for addiction, but you can take care of yourself.
+You can't force someone to seek treatment for addiction, but you can take care of yourself.

 One Spouse Causes Financial Hardship

 Financial problems are the leading cause of divorce, more than infidelity and domestic abuse.
-However, simply struggling with money is not necessarily a sign to divorce.
-The issue often comes when one spouse is causing the family to be in financial hardship, such as if your spouse has a gambling problem, goes into debt due to shopping, or is causing the family to live beyond their means in order to “keep up with the Jones’.”
+However, simply struggling with money is not necessarily a sign of divorce.
+The issue often comes when one spouse is causing the family to be in financial hardship, such as if your spouse has a gambling problem, goes into debt due to shopping, or is causing the family to live beyond their means in order to "keep up with the Jones'."

 When both of you can't agree on how to spend money over a long period of time and it's continually a point of contention in the marriage, divorce is most likely the end result.

 There's no question that communication is essential in a healthy relationship.
 If there is an issue, even a minor one, and one or both spouses ignore it and refuse to discuss it, or any attempt to communicate breaks down into an argument, this is a serious concern.
 An inability to communicate about emotions, parenting, finances or any of the challenges you face as a couple can cause your marriage to fall apart.